-Thesis Timeline
++ Thesis Timeline

 The process of conducting independent research, writing and reviewing a thesis requires a minimum of three semesters or 8 to 10 months to complete.
 This will include planning and implementing the research and writing the thesis.
-The thesis is not a term paper, book review or an in-depth laboratory report; rather, the thesis will clearly state a hypothesis or scientific question that is being actively investigated through research.
+The thesis is not a term paper, book review or an in-depth laboratory report; rather, the thesis will clearly state a hypothesis or scientific question that is being actively investigated through research as well as the results and conclusions of the research.